Lovers' lane

 A lovers' lane is a secluded area where people kiss, make out, or engage in sexual activity.
 These areas range from parking lots in secluded rural areas to places with extraordinary views of a cityscape or other features.

-"Lovers' lanes" are typically found in cultures built around the automobile—lovers often make out in a car or van for privacy.
 The Oxford English Dictionary records use of the phrase "lovers' lane" from 1853.

+While some traditional paths still maintain the name, in more recent generations "lovers' lanes" are often found in cultures built around the automobile—lovers often make out in a car or van for privacy.

 Crime

 Due to the typically isolated location of most lovers' lanes, they have occasionally been the setting for violent crime.
 For example: